sikutisa/eShopLite-Aspire-Lab/Labs/Lab 3 - Deploy/README.md

 ## Analyze the provisioning

-That might have seemed like magic, but we can have azd explain what it did by creating Bicep files for the resources it provisioned.
+That might have seemed like magic, but we can have `azd` explain what it did by creating Bicep files for the resources it provisioned.
 This way we could put those infrastructure files in source control.

 1. Switch back to the terminal.
 1. Then you can generate the Bicep files by running the following commands:

     ```powershell
-    azd config set alpha.infraSynth on
-    azd infra synth
+    azd infra gen
     ```

 1. Confirm the following files have been generated: